vishvAsa/vedAH_yajuH/vAjasaneyam/sUtram/pAraskaraH/gRhyam/meta/oldenberg.md

 PĀRASKARA-GRIHYA-SŪTRA.

-THE Gr̥hya-sūtra of Pāraskara, which belongs to the White Yagur-veda and forms an appendix to Kātyāyana's Srauta-sūtra, has been edited, with a German translation, by the scholar who was the first to make a Gr̥hya text accessible to Orientalists and to begin to grapple with the first and most serious difficulties that beset its interpretation, and who has continued since to do more than anyone else towards elucidating that important branch of Vedic literature.
+THE Gr̥hya-sūtra of Pāraskara, which belongs to the White Yajur-veda and forms an appendix to Kātyāyana's Srauta-sūtra, has been edited, with a German translation, by the scholar who was the first to make a Gr̥hya text accessible to Orientalists and to begin to grapple with the first and most serious difficulties that beset its interpretation, and who has continued since to do more than anyone else towards elucidating that important branch of Vedic literature.
 It would be very unbecoming in any one engaged in the study of Gr̥hya texts, not to acknowledge most warmly the debt of gratitude which he owes to Professor Stenzler.
-At the same time the respect due to the veteran editor and interpreter of Āsvalāyana and Pāraskara not only allows, but requires that one who proposes to himself the same task at which Prof. Stenzler has worked with so much learning, should state as clearly as possible what that distinguished scholar has left for others to do, and why one who prepares an English translation of Pāraskara has a very different task from merely translating into English the German translation of Prof. Stenzler.
+At the same time the respect due to the veteran editor and interpreter of Āśvalāyana and Pāraskara not only allows, but requires that one who proposes to himself the same task at which Prof. Stenzler has worked with so much learning, should state as clearly as possible what that distinguished scholar has left for others to do, and why one who prepares an English translation of Pāraskara has a very different task from merely translating into English the German translation of Prof. Stenzler.

 If I may venture to express in one word the difference between Prof. Stenzler's method, as I understand it, for getting at the meaning of a doubtful or obscure passage, and the method which I have endeavoured to follow, I should say that with Prof. Stenzler the first step and,

  I believe, in many cases also the last step is to ask how Gayarāma and Rāmakr̥shṇa understand the passage in question, while I hold that we ought rather to make ourselves independent from those commentators in the sense in which Prof. Max Müller once expressed himself [^fn_651], 'not that I ever despise the traditional interpretation which the commentators have preserved to us, but because I think that, after having examined it, we have a right to judge for ourselves.'
-There exists a commentary on the Pāraskara-Gr̥hya which far surpasses in trustworthiness Gayarāma's Sagganavallabha and Rāmakr̥shṇa's Saṁskāragaṇapati, and which is not composed by an author who, as says Goethe,
+There exists a commentary on the Pāraskara-Gr̥hya which far surpasses in trustworthiness Gayarāma's Sajjanavallabha and Rāmakr̥shṇa's Saṁskāragaṇapati, and which is not composed by an author who, as says Goethe,

 [^fn_651]: Sacred Books of the East, vol. xv, p.
 2, note 2.

       - im Auslegen ist munter;
  Legt er nicht aus, so legt er unter.

  But the leaves of that commentary are scattered through a good many volumes.
-Here we find a few lines of it in the Satapatha Brāhmaṇa or in Kātyāyana's Srauta-sūtra; there Sāṅkhāyana or Āsvalāyana has preserved a word or a sentence that belongs to it; or the law-books of Manu or Yāgñavalkya help us to understand a difficult or doubtful aphorism of our text.
+Here we find a few lines of it in the Satapatha Brāhmaṇa or in Kātyāyana's Srauta-sūtra; there Sāṅkhāyana or Āśvalāyana has preserved a word or a sentence that belongs to it; or the law-books of Manu or Yājñavalkya help us to understand a difficult or doubtful aphorism of our text.
 In one word: the only true commentary on a work like Pāraskara's Gr̥hya is that which the ancient literature itself furnishes.
 No one will say that in Prof. Stenzler's translation and notes this commentary has not been consulted.
 But it has been consulted perhaps not quite as much as it ought to have been, and Rāmakr̥shṇa and Gayarāma have been consulted too much.
 They have been consulted and followed in many instances, where a continued consideration of what can be the meaning of a word and what can not, and of what the parallel texts say with regard to the subject in question, would have shown that those commentators, instead of interpreting Pāraskara's meaning, father on him vague opinions of their own.

 Perhaps it will not be out of place here to point our